Jethro Pugh: Professional career

 Pugh was selected in the eleventh round (145th overall) of the 1965 NFL draft, by the Dallas Cowboys, and was also offered a contract to play with the Oakland Raiders of the AFL.
 He was only 20 years old when he started his professional career as a backup defensive end for the Cowboys.
 At the end of the 1966 season, he was moved to left defensive tackle replacing Jim Colvin in the starting lineup.
+As a starter in 1967, he was the Cowboys most valuable player in two games; including a game against the Philadelphia Eagles where he had two fumble recoveries, a pass break-up, sacking Eagles quarterback Norm Snead for total losses of 14 yards, and leading the defense to seven tackles for losses.